novix-sa/Pyplan/docs/User Guide/Model.md

  - **Inputs/Outputs**: list of nodes titles directly linked to the selected node.
 You can navigate to anyone through clicking on the node name.
  - **Code**: shortcut to the Code tab
 The <kbd>Code</></kbd> tab:
+The code tab presents two windows.
+The left one is the space to insert the code of the n

 The Python code is included asNodes are the su
 The app code is structured using a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by means of a drag and drop user interface, and Python code is written inside their Code attribute tab.